-The Trax was on sale globally well before it debuted in the U.S., so it already looked dated when it landed stateside as a 2015 model.
+The Chevrolet Trax was on sale globally well before it debuted in the U.S., so it already looked dated when it landed stateside as a 2015 model.
 Adding contemporary styling to the cute-ute makes the 2017 look newer than it really is, and on mid-level LT and top-level Premier trims, there are strips of LED running lamps surrounding the headlights that give the inexpensive SUV an upscale look.

-Dimensions are unchanged from 2016 and remain city-friendly along with the rest of the class.
+Dimensions are unchanged from 2016 model year and remain city-friendly along with the rest of the class.
 These really are tiny SUVs; the Trax is 20.6 inches shorter, bumper to bumper, than Chevy’s next size up, the 2017 Chevrolet Equinox SUV.
 Compare the Trax’s specs with its competitors here.

 How It Drives